omeraytekinn/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms

 In this project, popular algorithms will be implemented.
-Also necessary data structures which be used in that algorithms will be implemented.
+Also necessary data structures which will be used in that algorithms will be implemented.
 Java language used in implementations.
 Current progress is below.

 ## Data Structures